The Warlord (wrestler): World Wrestling Federation (1988–1992)

-The Powers of Pain made their debut in a dark match (of which footage survives) at a TV taping on June 18, 1988, as a replacement for Strike Force (Tito Santana and Rick Martel) in a WWF World Tag Team Championship match where they beat Demolition by countout when the champions walked out.
-Their televised debut was filmed later that evening and screened on the July 16 episode of Superstars where they defeated enhancement talents Iron Mike Sharpe and Tony Ulysses.
+The Powers of Pain made their debut on June 18, 1988, as a replacement for Strike Force (Tito Santana and Rick Martel) in a WWF World Tag Team Championship match where they beat Demolition by countout.
+Their televised debut was filmed June 21 in Glens Falls and screened on the July 16 episode of Superstars where - having earlier in the night, in a dark match taped and later released on DVD, gained another countout win over Demolition when the champions walked out - they defeated enhancement talents Iron Mike Sharpe and Tony Ulysses.
 Although the Barbarian had already been wearing face paint in JCP, it was at this point that the Warlord began to also use face paint.

 Upon their arrival, the Powers of Pain were faces managed by Santana.
 They feuded with Demolition who had defeated Strike Force for the title and then injured Martel (kayfabe).
 The Powers of Pain were introduced as mercenaries to help Martel and Santana gain revenge on Demolition for both the title loss and the injury to Martel.
 They had their first televised rivalry against The Bolsheviks (Nikolai Volkoff and Boris Zhukov).
 They defeated Bolsheviks in their pay-per-view debut at the inaugural SummerSlam, where they introduced their new manager The Baron.
 The Baron left the WWF in early November.

 At Survivor Series, the Powers' team defeated Demolition's team in a tag team elimination match, with the Powers being the sole survivors of their team.
 Near the end of the match, Demolition's manager Mr. Fuji double-crossed them and after they beat him up and left, the Powers came to his aid, gaining Fuji as their manager in the process, in return for which his interference helped the Powers eliminate the last remaining opponents, the Conquistadors.
 Afterwards, the Powers and Fuji celebrated until Demolition returned and drove them from the ring.
 As a result, the Powers became villains while Demolition became fan favorites.